ing-bank/baker/docs/sections/cookbook/error-handling.md

     --8<-- "docs-code-snippets/src/main/scala/examples/scala/recipes/RecipeBlockInteraction.scala"
     ```

-### Fire event
+### Fire event and Block

 This option is the equivalent of a `try-catch` in code.
 When an exception occurs an event is fired.
-Instead of failing,
-the process continues.
+The interaction is still put in the blocked state.
+A blocked interaction will not execute again for that recipe instance until it is unblocked.
+Blocked interactions can be unblocked by calling the baker.retryInteraction or baker.resolveInteraction methods.

 === "Java"

     ```java
-    --8<-- "docs-code-snippets/src/main/java/examples/java/recipes/RecipeFireEvent.java"
+    --8<-- "docs-code-snippets/src/main/java/examples/java/recipes/RecipeFireEventAndBlock.java"
     ```

 === "Kotlin"

     ```kotlin
-    --8<-- "docs-code-snippets/src/main/kotlin/examples/kotlin/recipes/RecipeFireEvent.kt"
+    --8<-- "docs-code-snippets/src/main/kotlin/examples/kotlin/recipes/RecipeFireEventAndBlock.kt"
     ```

 === "Scala"

     ```scala
+    --8<-- "docs-code-snippets/src/main/scala/examples/scala/recipes/RecipeFireEventAndBlock.scala"
+    ```

+### Fire event and Resolve

+This option is the equivalent of a `try-catch` in code.
+When an exception occurs an event is fired.
+In this case the interaction is not put in the blocked state and can be executed again if the preconditions are met.
+Since the interaction is not put in the blocked state the baker.retryInteraction or baker.resolveInteraction methods cannot be called for the interaction.

+=== "Java"

+    ```java
+    --8<-- "docs-code-snippets/src/main/java/examples/java/recipes/RecipeFireEventAndBlock.java"
+    ```

+=== "Kotlin"

+    ```kotlin
+    --8<-- "docs-code-snippets/src/main/kotlin/examples/kotlin/recipes/RecipeFireEventAndBlock.kt"
+    ```

+=== "Scala"

+    ```scala
-    --8<-- "docs-code-snippets/src/main/scala/examples/scala/recipes/RecipeFireEvent.scala"
+    --8<-- "docs-code-snippets/src/main/scala/examples/scala/recipes/RecipeFireEventAndBlock.scala"
     ```

 ### Retry with incremental back-off